Beyah96/Algorithms_And_Problem_Solving_Level_2_C_Plus_Plus/Problem41/README.md

  ```
 ./problem41
  ```
-* The program will prompt the user to specify how many random numbers to generate.
-* It will then generate the numbers, filter out the prime numbers, and print both the original list and the list of prime numbers.
+* FillArray: Initializes the array.
+* IsPalindrome: Checks if the array is a palindrome.
+* PrintIsPalindrome: Displays the result.
 ## Example
 - Given the predefined array:
  ```